The Growing Threat of Water Privatization

 Wall Street and large corporations are targeting the water assets of cash-strapped communities.
 They offer either to cut costs often by cutting corners or to provide upfront money in exchange for long-term control of water and sewer systems.
 These long-term leases and sales can be thought of like high-interest credit cards, and the long-term payoff goes to the private corporations.
 These corporations, once in control of a vital public resource, have a natural monopoly, and long-term complex contracts and outright system sales can stop local governments from stepping in to address residents’ concerns.

-Water privatization sacrifices the local control of essential services that is so critical for public health and well-being.
+Water privatization sacrifices local control of services that are critical for public health and wellbeing.

 - Rate increases

 - Loss of one in three water jobs